 Cigarette Fires on the Decline?

-, the number of smoking-related fires has dropped significantly in recent years.
+According to the NFPA, the number of smoking-related fires has dropped significantly in recent years.
 In fact, the number of smoking-related fires is down 73 percent from 1980 to 2011.
 Several factors contribute to this trend, including the overall decline in the number of smokers and the introduction of the “fire-safe” cigarette, designed to prevent continued burning when not being smoked.

 In 2003, the US began requiring that cigarettes be manufactured with a reduced propensity to burn.
 From 2003 to 2010, smoking fire related deaths fell by roughly 20 percent.